emreatay993/MARS/ARCHITECTURE.md

-# MSUP Smart Solver - Architecture Documentation
+# MARS: Modal Analysis Response Solver - Architecture Documentation

 ## Overview

-This document provides a comprehensive guide to the MSUP Smart Solver's modular architecture, design decisions, and implementation details.
+This document provides a comprehensive guide to the MARS application's modular architecture, design decisions, and implementation details.

 ---